Helloooooo, summer and sunshine and never-ending pool days! ☀️

 Don’t be afraid to get creative with your recipes, either!
 If everything bagel-flavored ice cream exists in the world, I think any flavor is fair game.

-Year after year, searches for hibiscus spike this time of year!
+Year after year, searches for hibiscus spike in the summer.

 While you can eat the hibiscus flower straight from the plant, it also makes a great flavor-infuser in many drinks and dishes.
 We’re talking hibiscus lemonade, hibiscus tacos, rhubarb hibiscus jam… the list goes on and on.